 Peter Cooper Village Stuyvesant Town

-Project Challenge — After the offices of Peter Cooper Village Stuyvesant Town (PCVST)—a New York City housing complex—were damaged in Hurricane Sandy, the company’s management required a new workspace and quickly.
-But they also wanted a lasting office that would suit their needs as an organization while retaining a sense of overall brand cohesion.
-“Since this company’s employees are in and out of the office all the time, we thought about how to blend different work styles and share office space,” says Justyna Mrowiec-Chun, a designer from the architectural firm FXFOWLE in charge of the project.
-The challenge did not end there.
+“Since this company’s employees are in and out of the office all the time, we thought about how to blend different work styles and share office space,” says Justyna Mrowiec-Chun, a designer from the architectural firm FXCollaborative in charge of the project.
 “Due to its unique location on a steeply sloped site, the building transitions from an above-grade public entrance to a below-grade employee entrance,” says Mrowiec-Chun.
-Within these subterranean areas, the team needed to create an open, airy space with very little natural light to work with.
-Keep scrolling to continue reading.
+Within these subterranean areas, the team needed to create an open, airy space with very little natural light.
+Case study continues below.

 Download the Peter Cooper Village Stuyvesant Town Case Study